MatthiasGr/idscp2-jvm-wiki/IDSCP2-Driver-Development.md

 }
 ```

-The interface implements a ***close*** methode, that should close the socket and stop the endpoint thread,
-a ***send*** method, that should write messages to the socket and an ***isConnected*** method, that checks if the secureChannelEndpoint
-is still connected.
+The interface implements a ***close*** methode, that should close the socket and stop the endpoint thread, a ***send*** method, that should write messages to the socket and an ***isConnected*** method, that checks if the secureChannelEndpoint is still connected.

 When receiving new messages from the remote peer on the socket, as well as EOF or any socket error
-this should be passed directly to the SecureChannelListener.
+this should be passed directly to the SecureChannel.

-In *.fhg.aisec.ids.idscp2/default_drivers/secure_channel/tlsv1_3/* see
-*client/TLSClient.kt* as well as *server/TLSServerThread* as examples
-for the SecureChannelEndpoint.
+In *.fhg.aisec.ids.idscp2/default_drivers/secure_channel/tlsv1_3/* see *client/TLSClient.kt* as well as *server/TLSServerThread* as examples for the SecureChannelEndpoint.

 ### SecureServer
-The last component of the secure channel driver is the secure server, which
-we have also seen above in the ***SecureChannelDriver.listen*** method.
-The implementation is
-largely up to the driver developer.
-He should only provide a ***safeStop***
-functionality to stop the secure server, as well as an ***isRunning*** checker.
+The last component of the secure channel driver is the secure server, which we have also seen above in the ***SecureChannelDriver.listen*** method.
+The implementation is largely up to the driver developer.
+He should only provide a ***safeStop*** functionality to stop the secure server, as well as an ***isRunning*** checker.

 ```kotlin
 package de.fhg.aisec.ids.idscp2.idscp_core.drivers